-In a previous post we saw how the wages and benefits of over 4,000 contractors were affected by their misclassification as contractors.
+In a previous post, we saw how the wages and benefits of over 4,000 contractors were affected by their misclassification as contractors.
 If you feel that you are being unfairly compensated for the work you do, it is important to stand up for your rights.
-Federal minimum wage is $7.25 and this applies to all workers whom the federal wage laws cover.
+The federal minimum wage is $7.25 and this applies to all workers whom the federal wage laws cover.
 In 23 states, the minimum wage rate is the same as the federal rate.

 The specifics for each state are explained in greater detail here.
 However, in 18 states, as well as D.C., the minimum wage rate is higher than the federal one, with the rate in California being $8.00.
 In contrast, in 9 states the rate is either lower or there is no minimum wage requirement at all.

 It is important to know your rights in your home state and to challenge your employer if you feel you are being unfairly treated.
-An attorney may be able to offer the support you require and assist you in building your case.
+A wage and hour attorney in Los Angeles may be able to offer the support you require and assist you in building your case.